marcusoftnet/marcusoftnet.github.io/_posts/2009-03-21-sprint-planner-helper-session-21.md

 blogger_orig_url: http://www.marcusoft.net/2009/03/sprint-planner-helper-session-21.html
 ---

 I’m back!
 After [doing a
 detour](http://www.marcusoft.net/2009/03/aspnet-mvc-nerd-dinner-example.html)
 through the <a
 href="http://aspnetmvcbook.s3.amazonaws.com/aspnetmvc-nerdinner_v1.pdf"
 target="_blank">sample chapter</a> of the upcoming
 <a href="http://www.asp.net/mvc/" target="_blank">ASP.NET MVC</a> book
-(lovingly called “The four faces”, i heard…) I now feel ready to go on.
+(lovingly called “The four faces”, I heard…) I now feel ready to go on.

 And I learned a few things by that sample chapter; about ASP.NET MVC, yes but also I saw some flaws of my